-I am an evaluation researcher working at the intersection of health and the environment.
+I am an applied researcher working at the intersection of health and the environment.

-My research draws on methods and theories from health and social sciences to contribute knowledge in three main areas:
+I draw on methods and theories from social and evaluation sciences to contribute knowledge in three main areas:

 The intensifying climate crisis threatens to reverse progress made by development programs in achieving food security and other health goals.
 While learnings from evaluation can improve the resilience of such programs, minimal guidance exists on how to account for climate change within evaluation.
-My CIHR-funded doctoral research aimed to address this knowledge gap.
-I conducted several knowledge syntheses and a qualitative evaluation study of an ongoing food safety program in Vietnam.
-By identifying, testing, and reflecting on strategies for integrating climate change into evaluation processes, my dissertation research contributed important insights into how evaluations can support climate-responsive programming.
+My CIHR-funded doctoral research contributed insights into how climate action can be integrated within programming.